rehierl/node-tree-outliner/3-0-0-design-1.md

 sectioning node.
 However, this does not imply that it would be reasonable to associate a sectioning node with its own section.

+Note that associating a sectioning node with its own section could be seen to add a node to its own context.
+In addition to that, the corresponding property of a sectioning node would depend on a node that is not presequent to it.
+That is, a sectioning node would end up having an effect on itself.

 Obviously, and as far as possible, an algorithm needs to be able to treat all sectioning nodes alike.
 That is, because associating one type of sectioning nodes with their own section, but not the sectioning nodes of another type,